Punkline/punkpc/README.md

 .endif
 ```
-`punkpc.library.included` is checked here at the module level to ensure that the library object is available.
+- `punkpc.library.included` is checked here at the module level to ensure that the library object is available.
 This enables the module to be loaded without the class module and still afford similar protections through `.if` blocks.
-`punkpc.module` is a method of punkpc that instantiates a non-0 version number for this module -- which helps inform the environment about whether or not this module is already loaded
+- `punkpc.module` is a method of punkpc that instantiates a non-0 version number for this module -- which helps inform the environment about whether or not this module is already loaded
-`module.included` is a volatile return bool that can be used to inform a `.if` block that protects your module contents.
+- `module.included` is a volatile return bool that can be used to inform a `.if` block that protects your module contents.

 The `.if` block generated from the returned `module.included` flag will protect the contents of the class module from being defined multiple times.
 In that sense, class modules are nothing more than protective wrappers for writing constructor macros that create and manage a designed class of object.

-A module may technically contain anything, not just class definitions.
-Any number of macros or symbols you would like to make importable in an assembler environment can be placed here.